devcontainers/spec/proposals/devcontainer-templates.md

 ### The `options` property

 The options property contains a map of option IDs and their related configuration settings.
 The ID becomes the name of the build arguments in all caps and snake case which is passed while building a dockerfile.
+See [option resolution](#option-resolution) for more details.
 For example:

 ```json
 {